Interpretability-Aware Pruning for Efficient Medical Image Analysis

 \subsection{Impact of different sampling strategies}

 Clustering-based sampling performs best on average across attribution methods, particularly noticeable at moderate pruning levels (30–50\%).
 As shown in Table \ref{tab:my-table}, LRP with Clustering shows the lowest drop, outperforming Random and Confidence-based alternatives.
 Confidence-based sampling performs competitively, particularly for IG and DLB, where it occasionally surpasses Random selection in maintaining model stability.
 Interestingly, in certain configurations (especially at lower pruning rates like 15–30\%), a slight increase in accuracy is observed.
 This counterintuitive behavior arises because pruning also removes neurons that may have a negative or noisy influence on predictions.
 By discarding these misleading neurons, the model generalizes better, resulting in a net accuracy gain.
+The sampling strategy also influences pruning stability; while minor fine-tuning may be required for specific datasets, the overall framework remains robust across sampling choices.
 The observed high variance is expected as these results are averaged across different datasets and architectures; however, overall trends remain consistent.